 The groups and co-leader contact information are as follows:

 To contact AASAAG, please send an email to firstname.lastname@example.org

 Mission Statement: The African American Student Achievement Action Group (AASAAG) is a group of parents, MCPS staff, and community members committed to providing a continual, transparent forum between the African American community and MCPS.
 We work collaboratively to develop strategies to eliminate the African American academic achievement and opportunity gap in Montgomery County Public Schools.
 AASAAG has cited cultural proficiency, early interventions, and structural racism as the root causes of the achievement gap, and has centered the work of the group on these areas of focus.

-Adam Lee, Vice-Chair
+Adam Lee, Community Representative

 To contact APASAAG, please send an email to email@example.com